- Are you stumped on how to eat after your weight loss surgery?

 Email: laurie at barivangelist dot com

-I live in the Southern California area, with my husband, two boys, baby girl, two cats, and one rambunctious cocker spaniel.
+I live in the Southern California area, with my husband, two boys, baby girl, three cats, and one rambunctious cocker spaniel.

 As a long time massage therapist and esthetician, I also write about my best makeover tips to help you feel your very best through all of these crazy, rapid changes.